 - He scored the goal. (third person)

 Symbolism is a fun literary technique.
 Writers use this to add meaning to an object or person within a story.
 Depending on the writer's creativity, the level of symbolism can be basic or unique.
-For example:

 - Red roses symbolize love.